rahatlou/CMP/lec21/lec21.md

 ## Scripting language?
   - Python **is not** a scripting language
-  - it can be used easily to achieve goals addressed by scrpting languages like Perl, Ruby, shell scripts
+  - it can be used easily to achieve goals addressed by scripting languages like Perl, Ruby, shell scripts

 ## What about object oriented programming?
   - Python is object oriented by construction